 More information about how maximum time is calculated is available in the Course and Subject Design (Coursework) Procedure.

-If you have failed workplace learning requirements that are specified as necessary to progress further in the course, you will not be able to enrol in any other subjects in the course until they have passed these requirements.
+If you have failed workplace learning requirements that are specified as necessary to progress further in the course, you will not be able to enrol in any other subjects in the course until you have passed these requirements.